Found 1159 study abroad units

 This unit introduces the current technologies used by crime scene investigators to investigate crime scene and identify evidence.
 This unit will introduce the students to the realm of forensics and its role in criminal investigations.
 The student will be introduced to the fundamentals of chemical and physical sciences used for evidence collection, preservation and analysis.
 The unit will bring to the students hands-on experience in crime scene investigations, questioned documents and fingerprinting.

-CVB216 Forensic Chemistry
+CVB216 Forensic Analytical Techniques

 Unit information

-School/discipline
+- School/discipline

-School of Chemistry and Physics
+- School of Chemistry and Physics

-Study level
+- Study level

-Undergraduate units
+- Undergraduate units

-Availability
+- Availability

-Semester 1 (February)
+- Semester 1 (February)

 Unit synopsis

 Forensic Chemistry is dedicated to the screening and quantification of any substance, compound or material that may be abused or cause harm to humans, environment or infrastructure.
 A forensic chemist is a professional chemist who analyzes unknown substances and other forms of evidence using advanced chemical technologies.
-The forensics scientist uses in-depth scientific knowledge to interpret the anlysis results and arrive to correct non-biased conclusions on the evidence.
-In the Forensic Chemistry unit, students will gain expertise in all the major branches of chemistry (organic, inorganic, physical and especially analytical & bio-analytical) as related to forensic investigations.
+The forensics scientist uses in-depth scientific knowledge to interpret the anlaysis results and arrive to correct non-biased conclusions on the evidence.
+In the Forensic Analytical Techniques unit, students will gain expertise in all the major branches of chemistry (organic, inorganic, physical and especially analytical & bio-analytical) as related to forensic investigations.
 The analytical aspect of the course has been broadened from a more traditional chemistry focus to include modern and special types of analysis of importance to forensic science.

 CVB218 Drug Discovery and Design